 However, the crowd of New Yorkers, sprinkled with a few fashionable artistic types, lingered on the dance floor, sipping drinks, barely tapping their toes.
 Walking the winding galleries well-dressed professional types gazed, slightly dumbfounded by af Klint’s works which express esoteric thought.

 So, the “After Dark” party, which had been reported in previous years to be a vibrant scene, had the feeling of restraint.
-This seemed to represent a poignant cultural failure, as such an incredible setting did not correspond with lively dancing, or even an exaltation in the participants, of which af Klint was so clearly reaching for.
+This seemed to represent a poignant cultural failure, as such an incredible setting did not correspond with lively dancing, much less the type of exaltation that af Klint was so clearly reaching for.

 Above are a selected series of Hilma af Klint’s paintings, as photographed in the Guggenheim.

 A Reclusive Mystic, An Artist Ahead of Her Time

 At the turn of the 19th century, a movement of spiritualism swept through Europe.
 This inundation from the East is the origination of what we today call “New Age” spirituality.
 Hilma af Klint, already a trained artist, became deeply involved in various aspects of this movement throughout her life.